nbsp;

 Name of lecturer(s)

-• Assoz.
-FH-Prof. MMag.
+• FH-Prof. MMag.
 Stadler Raphaela, PhD

 Learning outcomes of the course unit